A variational approach to Hilbert's 16th problem within the framework of global analysis: Limit cycles for planar, polynomial, differential systems

 and so our differential system cannot have more than

 limit cycles. \end{theorem}

-\begin{proof} From Theorem \ref{recuentoo}, we must compute the number of limit behaviors which are contained in the components of the curve $\Dv=0$.
+\begin{proof} From Theorem \ref{recuentoo}, we must compute the maximum number of limit behaviors which are contained in the components of the curve $\Dv=0$.

 Let $L\ge0$ be the number of connected components of $\Dv=0$ homeomorphic to a straight line.
-Assume that the connected component $i$, for

-contains $x_i\ge0$ contact points ($x_0=0$ always).
+Assume that the connected component $i$, for $i\in \{0, 1,\ldots,L\},$ contains $x_i\ge0$ contact points ($x_0=0$ always).
 Then it can have at most $x_i+1$ limit behaviors.
-Therefore the number of limit critical closed paths contained in the components of $\Dv=0$ homeomorphic to a straight line is at most
+Therefore the number of limit critical closed paths contained in the components of $\Dv=0$ homeomorphic to a straight line is at most $L+\sum_{i=0}^L x_i.$

 Let $O\ge0$ be the number of connected components of $\Dv=0$ homeomorphic to an oval.
-Suppose $y_j\ge0$ is the number of contact points in the $j$-th component, for
+Suppose $y_j\ge0$ is the number of contact points in the $j$-th component, for $j\in \{0, 1,\ldots,O\}$.
+Note that $y_0=0$ always.
+Then we can have at most $\sum_{j=0}^O y_j$ different limit behaviors, all of which are bounded.